zackees/vids-db/README.md

 # Version

+  * 1.2.0: Fixes index.
+Old databases are abandonded after this update.
   * 1.1.6: Adds migration on startup to fix niave datestamps.
   * 1.1.5: Timezone niave datestamps are now rejected
   * 1.1.4: bulk get_by_url